WPMedia/arc-themes-blocks/blocks/commerce-product-content-source-block/README.md

 # @wpmedia/commerce-product-content-source-block

-A Fusion content source for fetching a single product from Arc Commerce
+A Fusion content source for fetching a single product from Arc Commerce.

 ## Configurable Params